 2. City of the Future

 Columbus won $40 million in the Department of Transportation’s Smart City Challenge.
-Developing a sustainable public transportation system, corridors for driverless cars, smart sensors, and infrastructure for electric vehicles will transform and how people and goods move about the city.
+Developing a sustainable public transportation system, corridors for driverless cars, smart sensors, and infrastructure for electric vehicles will transform how people and goods move about the city.

 3. We are Well-Read